Utility Locating: Vacuum Excavation vs. Ground Penetrating Radar and Electromagnetic Location

 Air Excavation and Hydro Excavation

 What is it?
-This method involves using high pressure water or air to unearth subsurface utilities for visible inspection, looking for cracks, wear and tear or damaged components.
+This method involves using high-pressure water or air to unearth subsurface utilities for visible inspection, looking for cracks, wear and tear, or damaged components.
 If the exact location of the utilities is unknown, operators utilize an air excavator or hydro excavator to perform a service called “line-locating”.
 This process involves first potholing to the appropriate depth, then making 12-24 inch perpendicular incisions into the soil using an air lance or digging wand, until the utility is found.

 Downfalls: Knowledge of general utility placements is necessary